MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

-This is a demo project which basically presents an outdoor scene created in OpenGL 3.3.
+This is a demo project which basically presents an outdoor scene created in OpenGL 3.3 for Windows OS.
 The scene consists of:
-Cloudy Sky
+* Cloudy Sky
-Ocean
+* Ocean
-Motor Boat
+* Motor Boat

-## Controls
+### Controls

 The main controls are: keyboard and mouse

 Once the demo has started the main controllable object is the camera (by default).
-It is a free flying camera, so once can go anywhere and take a look.
+It is a free flying camera, so one can go anywhere and take a look.

 The keyboard controls are:
 W - forward